alexsnihur/mobile-app-market-analysis/README.md

 1. Data cleaning and preprocessing
 2. Removal of duplicate and irrelevant entries
 3. Analysis of popular app categories
-4. Analysis of free vs paid apps performance
+4. Analysis of free apps performance
 5. Identification of profitable app niches